eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 </div>

-Let's break this down hieararchically.
+Let's break this down hierarchically.
 We want to memorize three things:

 1. What magma is.
 2. How it forms.